LovelyFox-code/front-end/content/blog/randomizer.md

 {{< blogsection image="images/allpost/allPost-6.jpg" title="Spark AR filters" >}}

-Spark Ar filters could be so fun.
-You can easy create interaction with your audience and gain new followers with it.
+Spark AR filters could be not just beautiful, but fun too.
+You can easily create interaction with your audience and gain new followers with it.

 {{< /blogsection >}}